-Replenish supports Oxfordshire residents to grow and cook nutritious food with zero waste.
+Replenish supports Oxfordshire residents to grow and cook nutritious food with while producing zero waste.
 We’re managed by the Community Action Groups (CAG) Project Oxfordshire and funded by Oxfordshire County Council.

 Food Waste Facts

 - 70% of UK food waste happens at home.

 - The average four-person household throws away £720 of food a year.

 - Food waste feeds climate change – global food waste accounts for 3 X more greenhouse gas emissions than flights!

 1. Know your dates.
 ‘Use by’ is about safety – food should not be eaten after this date (even if it looks/smells fine) – unless you freeze it on or before this date.
 ‘Best before’ is about quality – although food won’t be at top quality after this date, it will still be safe to eat for some time.